autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 Our API has a schema suitable to address the common data from the AEC industry.
 It's composed of the 5 constructs described below:

-- **Design**: A Design is a part of an AEC project that contains elements.
-Note that “Model” is sometimes used interchangeably with “Design”.
+- **ElementGroup**: A ElementGroup is a part of an AEC project that contains elements.
+Note that “Model” or “Design” is sometimes used interchangeably with “ElementGroup”.
-- **Elements**: An Element is a building block of AEC design data.
-It represents an individual piece of an AEC design such as a wall, window, or door without enforcing a rigid definition.
-The absence of a rigid definition allows the Element to be flexible to adapt to the different requirements of an AEC design, now and in the future.
+- **Elements**: An Element is a building block of elementGroup data.
+It represents an individual piece of an elementGroup such as a wall, window, or door without enforcing a rigid definition.
+The absence of a rigid definition allows the Element to be flexible to adapt to the different requirements of an elementGroup, now and in the future.
 The data contained in an Element gives it context by using Classification, Property, and Property Definition.
 - **Reference Property**: A reference property describes the relationship between elements.
 - **Property**: A Property is a well-defined granular piece of data that describes the Element.
 For example: Revit parameters and their values like area, volume, length, etc.
 - **Property Definition**: A Property Definition provides detailed information about a Property.
 It contains metadata that gives context to the Property.
 For example: Unit, type, etc.